tylerneylon/pumba/parse7.lua.md

 ------------------------------------------------------------------------------
 -- Settings.
 ------------------------------------------------------------------------------

+--[[

+These global settings make debugging easier.
+I personally use these while debugging the scripts themselves, although I can imagine their usefulness extending into the production use of pumba by others developing new grammars.
+I hope to further improve the print format used by each value so the user sees exactly the useful pieces of data in a small but visually pleasant layout.

+--]]

     -- This turns on or off printing from within the run framework. local do_run_dbg_print = false